Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 “I am innocent, as are Jason and Jessie, but I made this decision because I did not want to spend another day of my life behind those bars,” Echols said, according to the Arkansas Times.
 “I want to live and to continue to fight for our innocence.
 Sometimes justice is neither pretty, nor is it perfect, but it was important to take this opportunity to be free.”

 Baldwin lives in Austin, Texas, where in 2017 he founded the non-profit group Proclaim Justice, which advocates for victims of wrongful convictions.
 Misskelley still lives in West Memphis and has kept a low profile since his release.
+Per a bio on the website, he is seeking a degree and plans to attend law school.

 No further arrests have been made in the murders of Stevie, Michael and Christopher.
 Hobbs has consistently denied having anything to do with the killings of his stepson and his two best friends.